 Important documents are stored in cabinets that can only be accessed by pre-authorized individuals.
 The office is equipped with surveillance cameras and their footage is monitored periodically by authorized individuals.
 Fire alarms and water sprinklers are in place to detect and mitigate damage in the unlikely event of a fire.
 Regular fire drills are also conducted by the premises management team to educate employees about emergency evacuation procedures.
 A policy has been implemented to approve and regulate visitor access to the building.
 The office is provided with 24x7 power supply, supported by an alternative uninterrupted power supply system to ensure smooth functioning in the event of power failure.

-All of Freshdesk’s products are hosted in Amazon Web Services.
+All of Freshworks products are hosted in Amazon Web Services.
 The infrastructure for databases and application servers is managed and maintained by Amazon.

-At Freshdesk, we take a multifaceted approach to application security, to ensure everything from engineering to deployment, including architecture and quality assurance processes complies with our highest standards of security.
+At Freshworks, we take a multifaceted approach to application security, to ensure everything from engineering to deployment, including architecture and quality assurance processes complies with our highest standards of security.

 It should be noted that all account passwords that are stored in the application are one-way hashed and salted.

-The in-line email attachments for the product are public by design, to enable us to embed links within the email which can be used without a session.
+The in-line email attachment URLs for the product are public by design, to enable us to embed links within the email for end-user ease.
+This can be made private on customer request.

 Post-deployment monitoring is done by a dedicated 24x7 NOC team that monitors the application for suspicious activities or attacks.
 The application is engineered to detect and alert the NOC team about suspicious activities and abnormal load situations in the infrastructure.
 An escalation matrix up to two levels of engineers has been defined to address contingencies that might occur.